 - This is a working party of teachers formed of colleagues who are newer to the profession (ITT, NQT and RQTs) as well as being open to more experienced staff.
 It meets every fortnight at lunchtime. - The focus and purpose of this group is to help colleagues develop their classroom craft by discussing areas of pedagogical interest and educational research.
-Topics so far have covered retrieval practice, metacognition and behaviour for learning. - An emphasis is on giving staff practical strategies to take away and use in the classroom.
-See appendix 4 for one example of this.
+Topics so far have covered retrieval practice, metacognition, responsive teaching and behaviour for learning. - An emphasis is on giving staff practical strategies to take away and use in the classroom.
+See appendix 4 for an example of presentations used in this.